Naturalisation

 It should be noted that these are indicative non-mandatory time limits.
 However, if they are exceeded, it is possible to appeal to the court.

 The person concerned is notified about the conclusion of the procedure by the Prefecture.
 In case of approval, he or she is invited to give, within 6 months, the oath to be faithful to the Italian Republic and to observe the Constitution and the laws of the State.
-In case of denial, he or she can appeal to the Administrative Court.
+In case of denial, they can appeal to the Administrative Court.

 [1] Articles 9 and 16 L 91/1992 (Citizenship Act).